petabyt/liemoth/README.md

 ## Other
 - My testing cameras are the Activeon DX and GoPro Hero 3+
-- Any help and/or questions are welcome .
+- Any help and/or questions are welcome.
 Just make an issue.
 - No warranty - If you break it, you keep both pieces.

 ![Screen hacks](screen.jpg)